 - Third-year AOBPMR residents may be eligible to take the board examination prior to the full completion of their residency training.
 To be eligible, the resident must be within three (3) months of program completion by the time the examination is administered.

 An application fee of $750 must be submitted with your completed application.
-The fee increases to $975 if received after the initial application deadline.
+A late fee of $250 will be added if received after the initial application deadline.
 No application will be accepted after the final application deadline.

 Exam Dates and Deadlines

 The Physical Medicine & Rehabilitation Written Exam is offered once a year, generally in the fall.
-Applications for the exams are due six weeks prior to the first day of the exam administration.
+The final application deadline for the written exams will be four weeks prior to the first day of the exam administration.

 Exam Content Outline

 The initial AOBPMR certification exam consists of 100 multiple-choice questions.
 Candidates have four hours to complete the exam.